 4. Explore the Dunes

-Just beyond the lighthouse, in the estuary, the old ‘Low Light’ lighthouse still stands.
+The old ‘Low Light’ lighthouse stands just beyond the lighthouse in the estuary.
 As it’s accessible at low tide, we had to walk out to see it!

 If you want a photo of the two lighthouses together though, you’ll need to wait for low tide!

 From this point, it’s a short walk to the RNLI building and the jetty where the lifeboat stands ready at all hours.

-Climbing over the dunes and down onto the shore at the very tip of the peninsula, you’re presented with the most amazing view.
-It’s quite incredible to stand on the shore and look out as ferries and tankers steam up and down the Humber.
+You’re presented with the most amazing view when climbing over the dunes and down onto the shore at the very tip of the peninsula.
+It’s incredible to stand on the shore and look out as ferries and tankers steam up and down the Humber.
 Some almost feel close enough to touch!

 This is a mesmerising place, where it’s tempting to sit for hours, watching the ships and listening to the waves breaking gently on the shingle.

-Fossil hunting is very popular along the whole Yorkshire ‘Jurassic’ coast, and there’s a good chance of finding fossils among the pebbles on the beach at Spurn too.
+Fossil hunting is very popular along the Yorkshire ‘Jurassic’ coast, and there’s a good chance of finding fossils among the pebbles on the beach at Spurn too.
 Even if you don’t find fossils, there are masses of pretty shells, and there’s sea glass to discover too.

 Spurn is a haven for birds and wildlife.
-One of the highlights of a trip here is the chance to see grey seals on the beach, but there are other animal residents too!
-While “Basil” the fox has apparently befriended the RNLI crew, you can also see deer roaming freely here.
+One of the highlights of a trip here is seeing grey seals on the beach, but there are other animal residents too!
+While “Basil” the fox has befriended the RNLI crew, you can also see deer roaming freely here.
 There are Hebridean sheep, longhorn cattle, and harbour porpoises to spot too.

 For many visitors, one of the best reasons to visit Spurn Point is to take photographs – the tide, the landscape, and the birdlife is ever-changing, so there’s something to see whatever time of day or time of year you visit.